What Is Machine Hour Rate?

-Machine hour rate represents the hourly cost of factory overhead for operating a particular machine and is obtained by dividing the factory expenses connected with a machine for a given period by the number of hours worked by the machine during that period.
+A machine hour rate is the hourly cost in terms of factory overheads to operate a particular machine.
+It is obtained by dividing the factory expenses associated with the machine for a given period by the number of hours worked by the machine during that period.

-The Institute of Cost and Management Accountants, London, defines the machine hour rate as “an actual or pre-determined rate of cost apportionment or overhead absorption which is calculated by dividing the cost to be apportioned or absorbed by the number of hours for which a machine or machines are operated or expected to be operated.”
+An actual or pre-determined rate of cost apportionment or overhead absorption which is calculated by dividing the cost to be apportioned or absorbed by the number of hours for which a machine or machines are operated or expected to be operated.

-For computing the machine hour rate, each machine or a group of similar machines in a production department is considered as a smaller department and the departmental expenses are re-apportioned to the machines or groups of machines in the department.
-For this purpose, the following basic factors are to be considered:
+To compute the machine hour rate, each machine or a group of similar machines in a production department is considered a smaller department, and departmental expenses are re-apportioned to the machines or groups of machines in the department.

 (i) Base Period

-A ‘Base Period’ is to be taken for each machine for computing the machine hour rate.
-The base period refers to the period of time for which the hourly rate is to be computed and may be a year, a quarter, a month or a week.
+A base period is taken for every machine to compute the machine hour rate.
+This base period is the period for which the hourly rate is to be computed (it may be a year, quarter, month, or week).

 (ii) Normal Hours of Working

 The number of normal or standard working hours of each machine in the base period has to be estimated.

 The departmental expenses to be considered when calculating the machine hour rate are divided into two parts:

 - Running charges (or variable expenses or machine expenses)